BlinkTagInc/gtfs-to-html/README.md

 ### templatePath

 {String} Path to a (pug)[https://pugjs.org/] template for rendering timetables.
 This is optional.
 Defaults to using the templates provided in `views/timetable`.
-All files in /views/custom will be .gitignored
+All files within the `/views/custom` folder will be .gitignored

 ```
     "templatePath": '/my/path/to/template.pug'